 And the song “Sarajevo”…

 Yeah.
-This is the key song to everything, because when we were in the studio and Paul says, “I want to do this Christmas song.”
+This is the key song to everything because when we were in the studio and Paul says, “I want to do this Christmas song.”
 And we are all like, “What!
 Are you crazy?”
-I can remember him and Jon going back and forth on this and Jon is like, “I don’t want to do that.”
+I can remember him and Jon going back and forth on this, and Jon is like, “I don’t want to do that.”
 Paul is like, “Come on.
 Please, please.”
-The arrangement I mean is perfect for Savatage, it’s like, “Yeah.
+The arrangement, I mean, is perfect for Savatage.
+It’s like, “Yeah.
 That completely makes sense.”
-If fits into what the record is, it fits into the story.
-But that song took off on radio in America, like Savatage is over here in hard rock world.
-That Christmas song took off over here and all over sudden you had little kids in old metal moment that loved the song and couldn’t get enough it.
-So, they had a hit song which Savatage would never have been able to capitalize on.
+If it fits into what the record is, it fits into the story.
+But that song took off on radio in America, like Savatage is over here in the hard rock world.
+That Christmas song took off over here, and all of a sudden, you had little kids in the old metal moment that loved the song and couldn’t get enough of it.
+So, they had a hit song that Savatage would never have been able to capitalize on.
 So, in Paul’s wisdom and the management people around him.
-It’s like, “We have a hit song, let’s take advantage of this.
+It’s like, “We have a hit song.
+Let’s take advantage of this.
 We have the group of people to do it.”
 So, that’s how the TSO thing really kind of all came together.
 And then the first album CHRISTMAS EVE AND OTHER STORIES.
 The centerpiece of that record is that song, the instrumental song.
-The centerpiece of our live show was still that song; it’s one of the most popular Christmas songs in America during that time.
+Our live show’s centerpiece was still that song; it’s one of America’s most popular Christmas songs during that time.
 So, it’s huge.
 So yeah, the fact that they had worked… Here again, Jon Oliva.
-He works all these years to be a success and all over sudden the thing you think would never… This is isn’t what we are supposed to be doing, and this instrumental Christmas song becomes the biggest hit that he’s ever I have been involved in.
-So, you have to jump on these things and take advantage while you can or else you may miss.
+He works all these years to be a success and all of a sudden, the thing you think would never… This isn’t what we are supposed to be doing, and this instrumental Christmas song becomes the biggest hit that he’s ever I have been involved in.
+So, you have to jump on these things and take advantage while you can, or else you may miss them.

-When did you first tour in Europe with TSO?
+When did your first tour in Europe with TSO?

-Three years ago and now again in this year, in January.
-We did Berlin and we did London, Prague and we did a show in Vienna, Austria.
+Three years ago and now again this year, in January.
+We did Berlin, and we did London, Prague, and we did a show in Vienna, Austria.
 I think we did 21 shows, 27 shows on that.
 I’m not exactly sure.
-But TSO was known for the talent on the stage in the story that goes along with it, and also the narration.
-So, this time when we first came to Europe with it the narration, because it’s an English and of course a lot of people speak English.
+But TSO was known for the talent on the stage in the story that goes along with it and the narration.
+This time, when we first came to Europe with it the narration, because it’s an English and many people speak English.
 But if you are listening to a story and it is not your native language is hard to take it all in.
-So, this year when we came to do it there was very little narration and just more music.
+When we came to do it this year, there was very little narration and just more music.
 And we did probably seven or eight Savatage songs, with the different vocals.
-We did “Gutter Ballet”, we did “All That I Bleed”, and we did “Handful of Rain”, “This Is the Time”.
+We did “Gutter Ballet,” we did “All That I Bleed,” and we did “Handful of Rain,” “This Is the Time.”
 Great songs.
-And Paul decided on what singer would fill these parts and we went out and it was more of a rock show.
+And Paul decided on what singer would fill these parts, and we went out, and it was more of a rock show.
 And I think the people in Europe like that a lot better, so we hope that next year we can come back and do a little bit more with it and…

-It would be great to see you Scandinavia as well next time?
+It would be great to see you in Scandinavia as well next time?

 Yeah.
 That would be great.
-But then of course we have our Christmas tour this winter in America and we have a new record that Paul is working on.
+But then, of course, we have our Christmas tour this winter in America, and we have a new record that Paul is working on.
 So, he’s always working on something.
-There is always two or three different things going on.
+There are always two or three different things going on.

 Is Trans-Siberian Orchestra always linked to Christmas somehow?